openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 ##### Question type, its points and explanation (green cells)

 - *Question*: actual text of the question
 - *QuestionType*: you can choose between 'multiple answer' ('multiple choice' in the platform) and 'multiple choice' ('single select choice' in the platform).
-Please note that ther types, like free text and survey, are not supported through the spreadsheet, but only natively via the platform.
+Please note that the other types, like free text and survey, are not supported through the spreadsheet, but only natively via the platform.
 - *Points*: points of the question
 - *Explanation*: optional explanation of the question